Hostdon/pleroma/docs/administration/CLI_tasks/config.md

 Options:

 - `<path>` - where to save migrated config.
 E.g. `--path=/tmp`.
 If file saved into non standart folder, you must manually copy file into directory where Pleroma can read it.
-For OTP install path will be `PLEROMA_CONFIG_PATH` or `/etc/pleroma`.
-For installation from source - `config` directory in the pleroma folder.
+For OTP install path will be `PLEROMA_CONFIG_PATH` or `/etc/akkoma`.
+For installation from source - `config` directory in the akkoma folder.
 - `<env>` - environment, for which is migrated config.
 By default is `prod`.
 - To delete transferred settings from database optional flag `-d` can be used